EthanTrout/Lingo-practice/TESTING.md

 ```
 ## Conclusion
 The Basic functionality for the Lingo Game is in place.
 Next will be giving the player options on word length. round length. implementing scoring and eventually a leaderboard.

+# User Game options

+## fiveLetterLingo function

+## fiverLetterLingo function will:
+- generate five boxes for each round
+- generate a five letter lingo